 In the United States, people dial 9-1-1 in case of an emergency.
 You should dial 9-1-1 for emergencies such as fires or car accidents.
-If you dial 9-1-1 from any telephone, your call will be sent directly to an emergency dispatcher.
+If you dial 9-1-1 from any telephone, always identify the city and state you are calling from and your call will be sent directly to an emergency dispatcher.
 The dispatcher will send officers to your location immediately.
 The dispatcher will ask you the following types of questions.